Advising Expectations and Student Success

 Students are expected to come prepared to their advising appointments.
 In order to do so, it is important for students to understand what is expected of them, as well as what they should expect from their academic advisor.

-Kent State University may require undergraduate students to demonstrate their knowledge and skills in Mathematics, Foreign Languages, Chemistry, and English (Writing) prior to initial course registration.
+Undergraduate students may be required to demonstrate their knowledge and skills in Mathematics, Foreign Language, Chemistry, and English (Writing) prior to initial course registration.
 The need for placement assessments is determined by a student’s major or college requirements.

 Dismissal and Reinstatement

 Academic Engagement and Degree Completion offers information about dismissal or reinstatement for undergradaute students at Kent State University.

 Dr. Terry Kuhn Distinguished Undergraduate Advising Award

 The Dr. Terry Kuhn Distinguished Undergraduate Advising Award is sponsored by Academic Engagement and Degree Completion and University College.
-The award will be presented annually to a full-time academic or faculty advisor who demonstrates a passion for helping students and a commitment to their success both inside and outside of the classroom.
+The award is presented annually to an academic or faculty advisor who demonstrates a passion for helping students and a commitment to their success both inside and outside of the classroom.